ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pixhawk6C.rst

 Compass
 =======

-The Pixhawk6C hs a built-in compass.
+The Pixhawk6C has a built-in compass.
 Due to potential interference, the autopilot is usually used with an external I2C compass as part of a GPS/Compass combination.